 1. Your symptoms

 A strange array of symptoms is perhaps the most obvious sign that there’s mold in your house.
-The symptoms of mold illness are vast and non-specific.
-Often, mold illness symptoms will be diagnosed as strange conditions such as fibromyalgia, chronic fatigue syndrome, or irritable bowel syndrome (IBS).
+There are many vague symptoms of mold illness.
+Often, mold illness symptoms will be diagnosed as fibromyalgia, chronic fatigue syndrome (CFS), or irritable bowel syndrome (IBS).

 Some of the more general – though less severe – symptoms of mold in your home include: